Barbeques, suspicion and song as Israeli soldiers break from Gaza war

 Since then, the city has come under frequent rocket attacks, and the vast majority of residents have been evacuated.

-In Ashkelon and Ashdod cities further to the north, the Iron Dome system, which is about 90 percent effective, can knock most of the missiles out of the sky, creating a sense of relative security.
+In Ashkelon and Ashdod, cities further to the north, the Iron Dome system, which is about 90 percent effective, can knock most of the missiles out of the sky, creating a sense of relative security.

-Today’s heavy explosions have not caused any alarm, and locals marvel at the spectacle unfolding in the distance; the soldier doesn’t flinch; his eyes are fixed on my camera.
+Today’s heavy explosions have not caused any alarm, and locals marvel at the spectacle unfolding in the distance.
+The soldier doesn’t flinch; his eyes are fixed on my camera.

 While others smile, happy for me to record, he appears suspicious.
 He knows what the sounds entail, the destruction they bring.